A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: User Study

 \subsection{Experimental Conditions}

-We conducted a user study to evaluate the performance of our method across different users and to understand user preferences in augmented reality-based human-to-robot object handovers.
-Four conditions were considered with two different robot profiles and the presence and absence of augmented reality-based visuals.
-Condition \textbf{A} had the augmented reality visuals turned on and the same virtual model control parameters used in the previous experiments, resulting in an authoritative, highly resilient robot that can handle the handover by itself.
-Condition \textbf{B} had the same authoritative robot but without the augmented reality visuals.
-Condition \textbf{C} had augmented reality visuals turned on, but with a slower, less resilient robot that required the human to bring the object closer to the robot, resulting in a more cooperative nature of the handover.
-Finally, Condition \textbf{D} kept the slow, cooperative robot profile without the augmented reality visuals.
+We conducted a within-subject user study to evaluate the performance of our method across different users and to understand user preferences in augmented reality-based human-to-robot object handovers.
+Four conditions were considered with two different robot profiles and the presence and absence of augmented reality visuals.
+Condition \textbf{A} had the visuals turned on and the same controller parameters used in the previous experiments, resulting in an authoritative, resilient robot that can handle the handover by itself.
+Condition \textbf{B} had the same authoritative robot but without the visuals.
+Condition \textbf{C} had the visuals turned on, but with a slower, less resilient robot that required the human to bring the object closer to the robot, resulting in a more cooperative nature of the handover.
+Finally, Condition \textbf{D} kept the cooperative robot profile without the visuals.
 The cooperative robot profile was enabled by setting $F_{s_{max_2}}$ to zero.